ANU197/INR-CurrencyConverter-Python3/README.md

 # INR-CurrencyConverter

-In these tutorials, we will learn to build some simple but useful INR to Currency Converter.
+In this tutorials, we will learn to build some simple but useful INR to Currency Converter Using Python3.
+In this we see the Real example of [Python Dictionary.](https://docs.python.org/3/tutorial/datastructures.html)

 **Learning from code,**